 - in 2010, in Washington – see here for more details

 - in 2006, in Utrecht – more information on the UK national reports can be found in the Electronic Journal of Comparative Law, 2006, vol. (10:1)

 In addition, IACL organises thematic congresses on a regular basis.
-The next one will be held in 2021 in Pretoria.
+The last one was held in 2021 in Pretoria.